"Shvidki" money for Ukrainians from Russian citizens

 Taras Kotov’s car was set on fire in June of this year.
 The arsonists turned out to be a woman and her minor son, who fell into debt dependence due to microloans.

-“According to the woman, they have no idea what is happening in the country, what kind of government there is, what the Armed Forces are like there.
+“According to the woman, they have no idea what’s going on in the country, what kind of government there is, what the Armed Forces are like there.
 That is, there was no ideology or vision of anything.
 They say that there is simply some channel from which they can find some money to start paying off microcredit debts, of which there are a lot, and “we live very poorly,” recalls Kotov.

-According to the Kyiv police and the Kyiv City Prosecutor's Office, the arson of Kotov's car is already the second on the account of arsonists.
+According to the Kyiv police and the Kyiv City Prosecutor's Office, the arson of Kotov's car is the second time on the account of arsonists.

 Dmitry Vlasov, head of the department for supervision of compliance with laws of the National Police of Ukraine of the Kyiv City Prosecutor's Office says: “They have been incriminated, and two arson incidents are being investigated.
 The first happened a week before (before the arson of military officer Kotov’s car - ed.).
 Another serviceman's Mercedes Vito was set on fire for a monetary reward.
 The person who instructed and made the order provided via Telegram an approximate list of places where military vehicles could be located, but left the choice of a specific vehicle to the discretion of the arsonists themselves.”